On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: Useful Estimates and Lemmata

+\end{prop} Before proving the above result, let us introduce the context.
 Recall that the squared Wasserstein distance is $1$-geodesically concave, i.e.\ the map $\mu \mapsto W_2^2(\mu,\nu)$ is 1-concave along Wasserstein geodesics for every $\nu \in \mathcal{P}_2(\R^d)$.
-Equivalently, $(\mathcal{P}_2(\R^d), W_2)$ is a geodesic PC space, see \cite[Definition 12.3.1]{AGS} and later discussion.
-When $\mu$ is absolutely continuous, its flat derivative is given (up to an additive constant) by the optimal Kantorovich potential $\phi$ associated with the transport from $\mu$ to $\nu$.
+Equivalently, $(\mathcal{P}_2(\R^d), W_2)$ is a geodesic PC space, see \cite[Definition 12.3.1]{AGS} and later discussions.
+When $\mu$ is absolutely continuous, the flat derivative of $\mu \mapsto W_2^2(\mu,\nu)$ is given (up to an additive constant) by the optimal Kantorovich potential $\phi$ associated with the transport from $\mu$ to $\nu$.
 In particular, denoting by $T_\mu^\nu=\nabla \phi$ the optimal transport map, we have

-that explains why this proposition is a generalization in dimension $d\geq 2$ of Lemma \ref{BoundTermineViscoso}.
+that explains why the above proposition is a generalization in dimension $d\geq 2$ of Lemma \ref{BoundTermineViscoso}.